Posted: May 10, 2011 by Sam Szarka

 Classic Colorado Landscapes

-As mentioned before, the view of Mt.
-Sneffels from the Ridgway and the Dallas Divide region is considered one of Colorado’s classic landscapes.
+The view of Mt.
+Sneffels from Ridgway and the Dallas Divide region is considered one of Colorado’s classic landscapes.
 Each fall, photographers attempt to capture the brilliant autumn aspen foliage with the San Juan mountains as a backdrop.
 To visit the area, drive highway 550 south of Montrose to the small town of Ridgway.
 In Ridgway, take hwy 62 west (towards Telluride).
 The Sneffel range will appear to the south all along the route.

 When to Visit